CarolineS-QA/ims-demo/README.md

 ## Acknowledgments

 * Jordan Harrison [JHarry444] (https://github.com/JHarry444/MarchJDBC)
-For initial into Java wizardry and JDBC.
+for initial intro in Java wizardry and JDBC.

 * Chris Perrins [christophperrins] (https://github.com/christophperrins/ims-demo)
-For providing initial code base structure to work from.
+for providing initial code base and structure to work from.

 * Nick Johnson [nickrstewarttds] (https://github.com/nickrstewarttds)
-For knowledge on the Java/Project fundementals.
+for his knowledge on the Project/Java fundementals.